Milan is like a well-tailored suit: understated at first but striking at a second glance.

 Where Should I Stay In Milan?

 Milan is not nearly as touristy as the other major Italian cities — Florence, Rome, and Venice — so the question of where to stay isn’t as hard.
 That’s to say you can stay in the center of town without feeling overwhelmed by crowds (even at the height of tourist season).

 If it’s your first trip to Milan, you’ll want to stay smack dab in the historic city center — that way you can see the most in the least amount of time.
 You don’t have to stay right next to the Duomo but definitely look for accommodations within the city walls.
 For more specific hotel recommendations, check out our Milan City Guide For Food Lovers.

 If you’ve been to Milan before, consider staying farther afield but still close enough to the city center to walk there.
 Our picks are the Navigli area, Brera, or Corso Como.

 Regardless of where you stay, make time to explore the less-central neighborhoods from the chic Brera shopping district to the quirky Chinatown and the just-renovated Isola area to the always-on Navigli neighborhood.

 Should I travel to Milan or Venice?

-Deciding on whether to travel to Milan or Venice is an apples to oranges situation.
+Deciding on whether to travel to Milan or Venice is an apple to oranges situation.

 If it’s your first trip to Northern Italy, we highly recommend making time to see both cities.
 You can easily train or drive between Milan and Venice and, if you have the time, you can get to know the region by visiting the Lake District, wine regions, and towns along the way.
 Speaking of, we specialize in food travel in this part of Italy, so, if you need specific travel advice from where to eat to where to stay, don’t hesitate to ask us!